Razeacc/CopyPasteFiles/CHARACTERS/1_NulOntology/Memetta.md

 > In truth, there is a reason for this.
 Due to Memetta already being aware of all sentience, her added extra awareness of NulGraven sites shot her awareness of them up so high, they cycled back to her being "unaware" of them, akin to a 32-bit integer limit overflow.

 - Epicenter of Sentience (Passive / Active)
 > Active: Memetta is capable of imbuing sentience onto an inanimate object for her to relay instructions to.
 Sentience-imbued items cannot contain memories by default, unless it's designed with those capabilities in-mind.
-By default, it uses and processes Memetta's memories and intent.
+Without the capability, it uses and processes Memetta's memories and intent.
-> That means she's able to freely, and infinitely, maintain Marlimatas, who rely on sentience to maintain their
+> That means she's able to freely, and infinitely, maintain Marlimatas, who rely on sentience to maintain their khueenite chassis.
+>
+> Passive: Memetta is aware of all current instances of sentience.
+However, unless she actively remembers it, she can't remember where or what all instances of sentience were at all times.
+IE: She can't tell you where a specific character was last week, unless she actively tries to keep tabs on that character since last  week.

+- Epicenter of Sacrifice (Active)
+> Upon achieving this at the end of Firmata Frontier Season 1, Memetta is capable of storing values deleted by Subtraction.
+She can then spend those values to modify and enhance Mathematics Actualization.
+> In Practice, she can delete 10 coins to store the number 10.
+Then, using that borrowed value, she can increase the number of Divisions done on a single finger from one division per 2 fingers, to 10 divisions per 2 fingers.
+> Spending borrowed values brings the subtracted item back into reality (subtracted and returned items are marked to be "valueless" for Memetta, to avoid infinite borrowing from the same items) while multiplying the focus cost on Memetta, tiring her out faster.
+Unspent values are returned back into reality after 1 hour, but are left unmarked, meaning Memetta can borrow their value again.
+> However, she can also spend borrowed values to instantly consume and process certain items.
+For instance, if she subtracts healing potions, stamina-regnerating substances, drugs, or even food, she can instantly "spend" those values on herself.
+The items return to reality, become marked, and Memetta instantly gains the effects from those substances.
+> Technically speaking, Memetta can borrow high values from things like grains of sand or even atoms in a bottle.
+But since Memetta still isn't THAT much smarter yet, she had yet to comprehend borrowing large values from such small targets yet.
+To her, a smaller value with a bigger font size is "easier" to borrow grom, than a bigger value with a smaller font size.